-The applicant stands directly under the horizontally aligned blades of the Vertex Vertical Jump tester.
-The applicant's base line reach mark is established.
-From this mark the applicant must reach the standard mark 15.5 inches above this base line.
+The applicant stands directly under the horizontally aligned, half inch graduated blades of the Vertex Vertical Jump Tester.
+With their feet together, they begin by reaching up with one hand as high as possible keeping their heels flat on the ground.
+This establishes the applicant's base line reach height mark.
+From this mark, a measurement is made to fix the height of the standard mark.
 The vertical jump may be performed in one of two ways.
 The applicant may take a position with both feet squarely beneath them, bending down, and jumping straight up.
 The other method allows the applicant to keep one foot stationary, with the opposite foot step back or to the side, then stepping back to a square position, and jumping straight up.
-With either method, the applicant must reach up with one hand and touch the machines blade set to the standard mark.
+With either method, the applicant must reach up with one hand and touch the machines graduated blade set to the standard mark.
 The applicant has three valid attempts to reach the standard mark.